Enrolling in Modular Learning,Enrolling in Modular Learning

 Your semester long preparatory subjects run predominantly online, with one face-to-face class scheduled in the last week of each of your block subjects.

-2. From the drop-down box, select “Class Registration” or click on this link.
+2. From the pop-up menu, select ‘Class Registration’ or click this link.

-4. A list of your enrolled subjects will be displayed on the left.
+4. A list of your registered subjects will be displayed on the left.
 Click on your Block 1 subject to display the class times available.

-5. Classes in Allocate+ are grouped by an Activity number, and broken into three parts (for example, in the image below, you can see Activity 04-P1, 04-P2, and 04-P3).
-Each part is a three-hour class, and the classes in the example below are scheduled on Mondays 10am, Tuesdays 10am, and Thursdays 10am.
-If you click “Select” next to Activity 04, you will be registered to all three of these classes.
+5. Classes in Allocate+ are grouped by an Activity number and broken into three parts (for example Activity 04-P1, 04-P2, and 04-P3).
+Each part is a three-hour class (for example classes scheduled on Mondays 10am, Tuesdays 10am, and Thursdays 10am).
+If you click ‘Select’ next to Activity 04, you will be registered to all three of these classes.

 If you change your mind about your selected class times, you can login to Allocate+ and choose a different class if there is space available.
 You can change classes until the end of Week 1 in Block 1.
 And if you need a change after that date, simply submit a Timetable Allocation or Amendment form.